mattgam/MillRightMegaVDocs/README.md

 # MillRightMegaVDocs
-For Documentation developed as Open Source for the MillRight MegaV CNC machine
+For Documentation developed as Open Source for the MillRight Mega V CNC machine